aptos-foundation/AIPs/aips/on-chain-randomness-impl.md

   - Second, computes the reconstruction threshold (i.e., `reconstruct_threshold_in_weights` defined above) of the next-epoch validators via rounding,
   - Third, computes a **weighted publicly-verifiable secret sharing (wPVSS) transcript** based on the weight distribution and threshold and sends it to all validators via a reliable multicast.

 - Once each validator receives a secure-subset of *valid transcripts* from 66% of the stake, it aggregates the valid transcript into a single final *aggregated transcript* and passes it on to consensus.
-More specifically, the validator will propose the aggregated wPVSS transcript via a `ValidatorTransaction`.
-Upon committing on the first `ValidatorTransaction` that contains a valid aggregated wPVSS transcript, validators finish the wDKG and start the new epoch.
+More specifically, the validator will propose the aggregated wPVSS transcript via a new `ValidatorTransaction` variant `DKGResult`.
+Upon committing on the first `DKGResult` that contains a valid aggregated wPVSS transcript, validators finish the wDKG and start the new epoch.
+  - The procedure so far is referred to as **async reconfiguration** across this AIP, and more implementation details are discussed [here](#how-to-land-new-reconfiguration-mode-async-reconfiguration).
 - Finally, when the new epoch begins and the new validators are online, they can decrypt their shares of the secret from the aggregated transcript.
 At this point, the new validators will be ready to produce randomness for every block by evaluating a wVRF in a secret-shared manner, as we explain in a later section.

 #### Randomness Generation Using wVRFs